carloswestman/jumpspider/README.md

 Possibilities are widespread, here there are some things that I would like to try next:

-- To perform an stress test with a tool like Siege.
+- To perform an stress test with a tool like Siege (this has been done, please see Apendix A).
 - To test an automated API documentation tool.
 The effort could make sense for maintaining a bigger code base.